A Fable for Critics: Overview

 Lowell's most vicious treatment was aimed at Margaret Fuller, whom he referred to as Miranda.
 At first, he intended to exclude her entirely but thought doing so would be more insulting and was convinced to write "a line or two" by his wife Maria White Lowell.
 Ultimately, his characterization was the only which was wholly negative and not balanced with praise.
 He suggested that she stole old ideas and presented them as her own and that she was only genuine when being spiteful.

 Publication history

 A Fable for Critics, with the subtitle "A Glance at a Few of Our Literary Progenies", was published anonymously as a pamphlet early in 1848.
 Three thousand copies were sold in short order.
-Lowell had hoped there would be sufficient profit from his sales, which he intended to turn over to his financially struggling friend Briggs, though it was said the profit was only enough to purchase one small silver plate.
+Lowell had hoped there would be ample profit from his sales, which he intended to turn over to his financially struggling friend Briggs, though it was said the profit was only enough to purchase one small silver plate.
 The poem was reprinted several times with Lowell's name after its initial publication.
 One version included an introductory note explaining its author's intentions: "This jeu d'esprit was extemporized, I may fairly say, so rapidly was it written, purely for my own amusement and with no thought of publication" until convinced to do so by Briggs.